MRU-CSIS-1501-201901-001/assignments/asg.02.befuddling.beasts/asg.02.rubric.md

 #### A Level

-> If your code successfully passes all tests and is easy to understand, you'll get an A. Whether the A is an A-, A, or A+ depends on how well you followed the [design guidelines](design.guidelines.md).
+> If your code successfully passes all tests and is easy to understand because you have formatted it well and followed the [design guidelines](design.guidelines.md), you'll get an A. Whether the A is an A-, A, or A+ depends on how well you followed the [design guidelines](design.guidelines.md).

 #### B Level